 - notices that you’ll need to give your overseas customers, which explain their tax and duty obligations in the UK

 You must keep these records for 6 years.
 You can be charged a penalty of up to £500 if you do not keep these records.

 What you must check

-You must verify all your overseas customers’ VAT registration numbers.
+You must check all your overseas customers’ VAT registration numbers.

 If you suspect your overseas customer has not met any of its VAT or customs duty obligations, you:

 - should work with them to help make sure they do in the future

 - must notify HMRC

 - must stop working with them if they do not start to comply with their obligations

 There are penalties of between £500 and £3,000 if you do not.